 What family wouldn’t do whatever they could to help a sick child?
-In sub-Saharan Africa, mothers and fathers are forced to think about this every year as meningitis outbreaks begin.
-They sacrifice everything to pay for treatment and fight for their children’s lives.
+In sub-Saharan Africa, mothers and fathers were forced to think about this every year as outbreaks of meningitis A began.
+They sacrificed everything to pay for treatment and fight for their children’s lives.

-“For a poor family, this new expense simply cycles them further down into yet a lower level of poverty,” says Dr. Marc LaForce, MVP director.
+“For a poor family, this new expense simply cycles them further down into yet a lower level of poverty,” said Dr. Marc LaForce, former MVP director.

 “The last thing you sell when times are bad is the front door.”

-It will take families years to work their way out of this extreme poverty.
-To pay for needed treatment, families sell whatever they can—their chickens, their cows, other tools of their livelihood.
-The most desperate will even sell their front doors, a sign that they have truly lost everything.
+It takes families years to work their way out of this extreme poverty.
+To pay for needed treatment, families sold whatever they could—their chickens, their cows, other tools of their livelihood.
+The most desperate would even sell their front doors, a sign that they had truly lost everything.